Sign-ups steady as health law case goes to appeals court

 - The big jet behind Everett's big doors: Boeing readies first 777X to fly

-The law remains in place while the lawsuit continues.
+The health law remains in place while the lawsuit continues before the 5th U.S. Circuit Court of Appeals in New Orleans.

-Note: This article has been corrected to say that enrollment figures are for 2019.
+The Trump administration called the sign-up numbers “remarkably steady” at a time when unemployment has been low and more workers have access to job-based coverage.
+Sign-ups in the 39 HealthCare.gov states were about 5 percent lower than last year, despite the administration’s deep cuts to the advertising budget and Trump’s ongoing disdain for the program.

+A former Obama administration official said it’s validation for former President Barack Obama’s signature law.